xiix0/scam/README.md

-You will not be elected to public office this year.
+You have an unusual equipment for success.
+Be sure to use it properly.